scerioli/Global-Preferences-Survey/Article/Appendix.md

 ## Reproducing the Plots of the Main Article

-To reproduce the plot of Fig. 1A, we grouped the countries in quartiles based on the logarithm of their average GDP p/c, extracted the mean of each preference from the gender coefficients (the $\beta_1^c$) of the countries for each quartile, after standardizing them.
-The same method was applied to the GEI in correlation to the gender differences for each economic preference, to reproduce the plot in Fig. 1C.
+To reproduce the plot of Figure 1A, we grouped the countries in quartiles based on the logarithm of their average GDP p/c, extracted the mean of each preference from the gender coefficients (the $\beta_1^c$) of the countries for each quartile, after standardizing them.
+The same method was applied to the GEI in correlation to the gender differences for each economic preference, to reproduce the plot in Figure 1C.

 Then, we related the magnitude of the summarised gender difference coefficients (the first component of the PCA) with the logarithm of the average GDP per capita to see the effect of the economic development.
-This reproduced Fig. 1B of the original article.
+This reproduced Figure 1B of the original article.
 We used a linear model to fit the correlation and extract the p-value, and for the plot the variables on the y-axis were additionally transformed as $(y-y_{min})/(y_{max}-y_{min})$.
-We applied the same method to extract the correlation between the GEI and the summarised gender preference, to see the effect of the gender equality in the countries (Fig. 1D).
+We applied the same method to extract the correlation between the GEI and the summarised gender preference, to see the effect of the gender equality in the countries (Figure 1D).
 Note that here also the GEI is transformed to be on a scale between 0 and 1.

-In Table 3, we compare the results of our replication (using linear regression) and extended (with robust linear regression) analysis to the one from the original paper @FH (Fig. 1B and 1D).
+In Table 3, we compare the results of our replication (using linear regression) and extended (with robust linear regression) analysis to the one from the original paper @FH (Figure 1B and 1D).
 Starting with the summarised gender preferences to the economic development and the gender equality, we see that our analysis brings us to very similar results in terms of correlation coefficients.
 The p-values are all indicating a statistically significant correlation, as in the original paper, and when calculating the z-scores thanks to Fisher’s r to z transformation, we see that each one is below 2 (which is usually taken as threshold to be statistically significant).
 This means that our correlations were not statistically significantly different from the ones in the original article.
 Very similar results appear also from the robust linear regression used in the extended analysis.

 Table: Correlation between PCA-summarised gender differences in economic preferences vs Log GDP p/c, aggregated Gender Equality Index, and Gender Development Index.
 Significance $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*)